 What is the secret to staying warm while camping in the cold?
 Is it your air mattress or plain ignorance on how to deal with cold weather while sleeping in your campsite tent?

-Camping in the cold requires little smart choices to deal with the weather.
-All you need is the best air mattress for camping and the right way to insulate your self from the dropping temperatures in the night.
+Cold weather camping requires little smart choices.
+All you need is the best air mattress for camping and the right way to insulate yourself from the dropping temperatures at night.

 The temperature in the woods drops drastically as compared to the urban setting.
 You don't need to overload your luggage with a variety of blankets, thermals, woolens, and heaters while going out for car camping or regular camping.

 There are no complicated methods or secrets to camping in cold weather on an air mattress.
-You can easily stay warm.
-It is all about using effective methods of insulation.
+You can easily stay warm and comfortable on your air bed.
+It is all about insulating air mattress against cold.

 The obvious question now is how to insulate an air mattress that is not cumbersome yet effective.
 To achieve this let us divide our objective into two phases.